 To help us assess your claim, please tell us which target groups the health assessment claim is for.

-If you don’t specify the subsequent health assessment was for a different target group, your claim will be rejected.
+If you don’t specify the subsequent health assessment was for a different target group, we'll reject your claim.

 Heart health checks

 You can bill a heart health check for your patient once every 12 months if your patient meets the criteria for these items.
 The MBS Online general explanatory notes for items 699 and 177 provide more information about these criteria.